 Be nice.
 Or else.

-trev.design Product designer at Tandem Bank Joined about 4 years ago
+trev.design Product designer at Tandem Bank Joined over 4 years ago

 Seconded this approach - exactly what the team here at Tandem do.
 We also do no ever deliver wireframes to developers - we only deliver fully developed, accurate visual designs.

 Nope.
 Cannot trust it in it's current state - far too unstable, have had a couple of crashes.
 Stick with your current flow and come back to it in a few months.

 How does paddy behave when it comes to exporting files to Zeplin?
 My only concern is there'd be weird sublayers that throw developers off when redlining.

 I set up something called 'Design Ingredients' at the agency I used to work at.